awesome-kyuubi/hadoop-testing/README.md

 # Prepare

-This project uses [ansible](https://www.ansible.com/) to render the Dockerfile, shell scripts, and configuration files from the templates.
+This project uses [Ansible](https://www.ansible.com/) to render the Dockerfile, shell scripts, and configuration files from the templates.
 Please make sure you have installed it before building.

+## (Optional, Recommended) Install pyenv

 Considering, ansible strongly depends on the Python environment.
-To make the Python environment independent and easy to manage, it is recommended to use `pyenv` and `virtualenv` to manage Python environment.
+To make the Python environment independent and easy to manage, it is recommended to use [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) to manage Python environment.

-Here we provide guides for macOS and centOS users.
+Here we provide guides for macOS and CentOS users.

-## MacOS
+### macOS

 Install from Homebrew